EAM Jaishankar, US Secretary Blinken discuss global developments amid India-Canada diplomatic row

-Washington, Sep 29 (PTI) External Affairs Minister S Jaishankar discussed global developments and laid the groundwork for a 2+2 meeting during his wide-ranging talks with US Secretary of State Antony Blinken here, amid a simmering diplomatic row between India and Canada over the killing of a Khalistani separatist.
+Washington, Sep 29 (PTI) India and the US agreed to continue their cooperation in the areas of defence, space and clean energy as External Affairs Minister S Jaishankar met Secretary of State Antony Blinken here, amid a simmering diplomatic row between India and Canada over the killing of a Khalistani separatist.

 Jaishankar is currently on a five-day official trip to Washington DC.
 This is the highest-level interaction between the two countries after the recent G-20 Summit in New Delhi.